chcly/ModuleCheck/README.md

 ### Sync

-Same as pull, except that once the local repository is updated it commits it back to GitHub.
-It also cleans the local repo before attempting to synchronize to prevent local conflicts.
+- Same as pull, except that once the local repository is updated it commits it back to GitHub.
+- `Note` It deletes the local repo directory before attempting to synchronize to prevent local conflicts.

 ```sh